Infinite geodesics, competition interfaces and the second class particle in the scaling limit: The 2nd class particle

 \subsection{Scaling limit of the 2nd class particle}

+We can now prove Theorem \ref{thm:2ndclass}.
+Assume once again that we are in the context of Theorem \ref{thm:lppconvergence}.
+For every $n$, tasep with initial condition $h_0^n$ is defined by using the random variables $\omega_{x,y,n}$ and the bijective mapping between last passage percolation and tasep explained in Section \ref{sec:2ndandcomp}.

-We can now prove Theorem \ref{thm:2ndclass} using Lemma \ref{lem:compint} and Corollary \ref{cor:intlimit}.
-First we must understand the random times when the $\circ-\bullet$ pair jumps.
-Recall $X_n$ from \eqref{eqn:2ndnstep}, which is the position of the particle in the $\circ-\bullet$ pair after its $n$-th jump, and $\tau_n$ is the time of this jump.
-Lemma \ref{lem:2ndLPP} describes the evolution of $X_n$ and $\tau_n$.
-Let $n_t$ be the integer such that $t \in [\tau_{n_t}, \tau_{n_t+1})$, which means that the position $X(t)$ of the particle in the $\circ-\bullet$ pair satisfies
+Recall the correspondence between the 2nd class particle and the $\circ-\bullet$ pair from Section \ref{sec:holeparticle}.
+We must first understand the random times when the $\circ-\bullet$ pair jumps.
+Recall from \eqref{eqn:2ndnstep} that $X_m$ is the position of the particle in the $\circ-\bullet$ pair after its $m$-th jump, and $\tau_m$ is the time of this jump.
+Lemma \ref{lem:2ndLPP} describes the evolution of $X_m$ and $\tau_m$.
+Let $m_t$ be the integer such that $t \in [\tau_{m_t}, \tau_{m_t+1})$, which means that the position $X(t)$ of the particle in the $\circ-\bullet$ pair satisfies

-\begin{lem} Assume the conditions of Theorem \ref{thm:2ndclass}: tasep initial conditions $h^{\eps}_0$ converge to $\mathbf{h}_0$ under the re-scaling \eqref{eqn:initialconv} and there is a uniquely defined interface from reference point 0 for and initial condition $\mathbf{h}_0$.
+\begin{lem} Assume the context of Theorem \ref{thm:lppconvergence} and the conditions of Theorem \ref{thm:2ndclass}: tasep initial conditions $h^{n}_0$ converge to $\mathbf{h}_0$ under the re-scaling \eqref{eqn:initialconv} in the hypograph topology and with the assumed growth condition.
+Assume there is a uniquely defined interface from reference point 0 for the initial condition $\mathbf{h}_0$.